 Franschhoek is a must-visit place in Cape Town for wine and food lovers.
 Here you can find some of the best wine estates and the finest restaurants in the country.
-If you’re looking for a perfect place for a day trip from Cape Town or a weekend getaway from the bustling city.
+It a perfect place for a day trip from Cape Town or a weekend getaway from the bustling city.
 Every year we spend our wedding anniversary here and it’s always a great experience.

-If you’re choosing between Franschhoek and Stellenbosch (another town in the Winelands) I recommend Franschhoek for couples and Stellenbosch for solo travelers and travelers with children there are more activities and places there to keep your kids busy.
+If you’re choosing between Franschhoek and Stellenbosch (another town in the Winelands) I recommend Franschhoek for couples and Stellenbosch for solo travelers and travelers with children.
+There are many great things to do in Stellenbosch to keep your kids busy.
 You can combine both places in one trip though you’ll need more than a day to do it.

 Reasons we love Franschhoek

 - Many gorgeous wine estates with great wines.